Andy4495/TI_Platform_Cores_For_Arduino/README.md

     - It can take several minutes to install a board package
 7. Once the board package is installed, you can select the board you want with the `Tools->Board` menu.

-## Energia Application Libraries
+## Energia Application Libraries and Examples

-The Energia IDE includes several libraries at the application level of the IDE instead of in the platform cores.
-This means that if you use the Arduino IDE/CLI and install an MSP or Tiva core, you don't end up getting every library that you would when using the Energia IDE.
-Most of the libraries included with the Energia application are either readily available as an Arduino library or are obsolete.
-However, two libraries in particular are specific to the platforms supported by Energia.
-I have created stand-alone repositories for these libraries:
+The Energia IDE includes several libraries and examples at the application level of the IDE instead of in the platform cores.
+This means that if you use the Arduino IDE/CLI and install an MSP or Tiva core, you don't end up getting every library and example sketch that you would when using the Energia IDE.
+Most of the libraries and examples included with the Energia application are either readily available with Arduino or are obsolete.
+However, some are particular to the platforms supported by Energia and are not directly available with Arduino, so I have published standalone libraries to allow them to be loaded into Arduino.

+Stand-alone repositories for Energia libraries:

 - [LCD_SharpBoosterPack_SPI][25]
 - [OneMsTaskTimer][26]

+Energia example sketches packaged into libraries so that they can be loaded into the Arduino GUI:

+- [Energia-EducationalBP_MKII][27]
+- [Energia-MultiTasking][28]

 ## More Detailed Information